Bodyguard is a mobile app that hides toxic content on social platforms – TechCrunch

 Behind the scenes, most moderation services rely heavily on machine learning or keyword-based moderation.
 Bodyguard has chosen a different approach.
 It algorithmically cleans up a comment and tries to analyze the content of a comment contextually.
 It can determine whether a comment is offensive to you, to a third-party person, to a group of persons, etc.

 More recently, the startup has launched a B2B product.
-Other companies can use a Bodyguard-powered API to moderate comments in real time on their social platforms or in their own apps.
+Other companies can use a Bodyguard-powered API to moderate comments in real-time on their social platforms or in their own apps.
 The company charges its customers using a traditional software-as-a-service approach.